delusion-777/Sustainable-farming/README.md

 # Sustainable Farming Platform - HTML/CSS/JavaScript Version

-This is a converted version of the React/TypeScript Sustainable Farming Platform, now built with pure HTML, CSS, and JavaScript.
+This is a converted version of the React/TypeScript Sustainable Farming Platform, now built with pure Nodejs and react .

 ## Features Added